-1.1 South Norfolk Council on 18 September 2017 and Broadland District Council on 21 September 2017, agreed for a Feasibility Study to be undertaken, exploring the options and opportunities for shared working between the two councils.
-The Feasibility Report attached as Appendix 1 forms the culmination of 8 months' work on the study undertaken jointly by Members and Officers from both Councils.
+1.1 South Norfolk Council on 18 September 2017 and Broadland District Council on 21 September 2017, agreed for a feasibility study to be undertaken, exploring the options and opportunities for shared working between the two councils.
+The attached Feasibility Report forms the culmination of 10 months work on the study undertaken jointly by Members and Officers from both councils.